 I often read other articles that I struggle to understand straight away – if you find that reading this blog then I’d consider that I have failed in my aims, so let me know or ask me questions.
 My intent is that all the information presented should be as accessible as possible.

-This is me (my girlfriend wasn’t too happy that I cropped her out!).
+This is me.
 If you’ve enjoyed reading anything here and see me at a conference or other event then please come say Hi.